Faculty and Staff

-Tonya Butler is the new assistant chair of the Music Business/Management Department at Berklee, the first woman to hold a leadership position in that department.
+Tonya Butler is the assistant chair of the Music Business/Management Department at Berklee, the first woman to hold a leadership position in that department.
 A seasoned veteran of the music business, Butler has more than 14 years of experience as an entertainment attorney and record label executive working for various major and independent record companies, music publishers, and film studios, including Rhino Records, Pioneer Entertainment, and MGM Music.

 A native of Los Angeles, Butler is an award-winning motivational speaker, Toastmaster, and author of the self-published career guide, The Music Business Is Corrupt, or Maybe You Just Can’t Sing?
 She is a strong advocate for artists' rights and entrepreneurship education, having served two terms on the Recording Academy’s board of governors and three terms on the executive board of the Music and Entertainment Industry Educators Association.